JKindonNtx/solutions-euc/documentation/TN-2002-Citrix Profile Management on Nutanix/TN-2002/TN-2002-Citrix Profile Management on Nutanix.md

 | Windows_10_Profile_Citrix_UPM_-_ABE_On | 50.8 % | 0.79 % higher |
 | Windows_10_Profile_Citrix_UPM_-_Encrypt_On | 50.5 % | 0.20 % higher |

-The following table shows the Cluster IOPS breakdown during the test.
+The following table shows the Cluster IOPS breakdown on the workload cluster during the test. <!--JK: I think it's worth calling these are workload cluster metrics rather than Files.
+Can you make sure the wording is ok with what I have added here?-->

 _Table: Baseline Testing Cluster IOPS Usage_